1992

 Our achievements go hand in hand with the progress of the international HL7 standards.
 HL7v2 is widely used by all hospitals and other healthcare providers.
 CDA and v3 are used by multiple large national projects, from which the Landelijk Schakel Punt (national registry for medical information) is the most famous one.
 FHIR has been selected by dozens of Dutch organizations and projects to be used as de facto API for all new developments, including MedMij, the Dutch national project for connecting personal health environments.
 HL7 Netherlands invites all bigger projects involving all HL7 standards to join the Dutch working group meeting, held twice a year.

-We re-entered our bid to organise an HL7 International WGM in The Netherlands for the May 2024 WGM.
-Hopefully the COVID pandemic will be well under control, so that we can welcome our friends from across the globe.
-On a local scale we hope to publish the FHIR R4 set of FHIR-NL profiles, based on the 2020 version of the Health and Care Information Models (or Clinical Buildingblocks, “zibs” in Dutch).
-The discussion has caught FHIR with an API-Strategy being developed by Nictiz, the Dutch competence centre for electronic exchange of health and care information.
+We are working on publishing the FHIR R4 set of FHIR-NL profiles, based on the 2020 (and 2024) version of the Health and Care Information Models (or Clinical Buildingblocks, “zibs” in Dutch).
+The discussion has caught FHIR with an "API strategy" being developed by Nictiz, the Dutch competence centre for electronic exchange of health and care information.
 HL7 Netherlands will, of course, provide substantial input to this strategy.
-Attracting new organisations to our membership has not been successful in COVID times, unfortunately.
-We will spend time to prepare for a renewed effort once we can actually meet people in person and provide the value they require.
-We will be further developing our work on using the National Terminology Server in meaningful ways both for clinicians and patients.